SAP-samples/btp-s4hana-nocode-extension/create-application/develop/DetailsPage/README.md

 14. Repeat step 7-12 to the **businesspartnerName** parameter and select **Current.BusinessPartnerFullName**.
 15. Choose **SAVE** to save the changes.
-16. With the above steps, you can open a new page to show the business partner address by passing the business partner id to the **A_BusinessPartnerAddress** entity.
+16. With this step now, you can open the details page you created to show the business partner address by passing the business partner id to the A_BusinessPartnerAddress entity.

 ### Load Business Partner Address on the Details Page